-Considering the kind of power the femme fatale wields in film noir, the way she’s actually depicted in this films is quite interesting.
+Considering the eroticised power the femme fatale wields in film noir, the way she’s actually depicted in this films is quite interesting.

 In all film noir the femme fatale is extremely eroticised as a character.
-There is a strong objectification of the woman as body, occurring in a highly formalised, even fetishistic way, that serves to deny her a subjective centreing within the text.
+There is a strong objectification of the woman as a body, occurring in a highly formalised, even fetishistic way.
+This is designed to deny her a subjective position within the text.

 Powerful as she is, she never controls the voice of the narration.
 Often, we never even learn the reasons for her actions.

 This is the result of the perspective of the film being male.
-We always see her from the outside and by objectifying her, by transforming her in a sexual object of desire (which is particularly easy, since she knows exactly how to use her attractiveness for her purposes) the hero once again tries to encase her in a recognizable position.
+We always see her from the outside.
+By objectifying her, by transforming her in a sexual object of desire (which is particularly easy, since she knows exactly how to use her attractiveness for her purposes) the hero once again tries to encase her in a recognisable position.

 Ultimately, she becomes a distant ‘other’, fascinating but inscrutable.
-As a centre of narration, in the noir thriller she only finds definition in relation to men, and still there is a strong sense of independent meaning to her character.
+As a centre of narration, in the noir thriller, she only finds a definition in relation to men.
+Yet, there is a strong sense of independent meaning to her character.
 Film noir never let her get away with it, but even when she’s punished, she’s never defeated.